Doing Business in Brazil

 Reverse logistics is one of the instruments foreseen by Brazilian legislation to strengthen the shared responsibility among manufacturers, importers, distributors, traders and consumers in relation to solid waste management.
 Its goal is to enable the collection and restitution of certain solid waste to the business sector for reuse or for another environmentally appropriate final destination, including, among other alternatives, reusing, recycling, composting, recovery and energy production.

-This instrument was formally created by Federal Law No. 12,305/2010, which established the National Policy on Solid Waste, and regulated by Federal Decree No. 7,404/2010, despite the existence of rules enacted prior to such law and decree related to the reverse logistics of some specific products.
+This instrument was formally created by Federal Law No. 12,305/2010, which established the National Policy on Solid Waste, and, currently regulated by Federal Decree No. 10,936/2022, despite the existence of rules enacted prior to such law and decree related to the reverse logistics of some specific products.

 In general terms, in a reverse logistics system, traders and distributors are responsible for receiving products and packaging returned by consumers and delivering them to manufacturers or importers for an environmentally appropriate final destination.